Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Advocacy

 At this stage, customers are loyal, satisfied, and getting consistent value.
-The behavioral signals are things like high NPS scores, regular usage, inviting external contacts, or engaging with community content.
+The behavioural signals include high NPS scores, regular usage, inviting external contacts, and engaging with community content.

 The timing matters: ask a customer who just had a great support experience to leave a review, not one who submitted a bug report last week.

-The Trigger Map: Which Behavioral Signals Belong to Which Stage
+The Trigger Map: Which Behavioural Signals Belong to Which Stage

 This is where it gets practical.
-Different behaviors mean different things depending on where the customer sits in their lifecycle.
+Different behaviours mean different things depending on where the customer sits in their lifecycle.

-A login drop during activation means something completely different than a login drop during retention.
+A login drop during activation means something completely different from a login drop during retention.

 Here’s a stage-by-stage breakdown.